Imran Khan's top aide steps down amid corruption allegations | Law-Order

 The Bajwa family’s companies spent an estimated USD 52.2 million to develop their businesses and USD 14.5 million to purchase properties in the United States, according to the website report.
 His wife was a shareholder in all the foreign businesses and also associated with or is a shareholder in 85 companies including 82 foreign companies (71 in United States, seven in UAE and four in Canada).

-The report showed that some of these American companies (all jointly owned by Zeba) also have investments in the real estate sector and own 13 commercial properties in the US, including two shopping centres.
+The report said that some of these American companies (all jointly owned by Zeba) also have investments in the real estate sector and own 13 commercial properties in the US, including two shopping centres.
 Interestingly, Bajwa after joining the Cabinet declared his assets in June this year which did not mention his wife’s foreign assets.
+Following the publication of the report, Opposition parties had called for Bajwa to face the allegations against him.
+A newly formed alliance of 11 opposition parties - the Pakistan Democratic Movement - passed a resolution in September, saying that claims made in the news report regarding Bajwa's assets and family business should be probed.
+The forum said that he should be removed as the chairman of CPEC Authority until the investigation is completed.

+On Monday, Pakistan Muslim League-Nawaz vice-president Maryam Nawaz said that the resignation from SAPM's position "means nothing".
+She demanded that Bajwa resign from his post of CPEC Authority's chairperson and "surrender to law."
+PTI SH/ZH ZH ZH.